AbnormalAndy/LearnGoWithTests/100DaysOfCodeProjects/blackjack-game/README.md

         - Evaluate length and have switch statement for each print out.
     - May not be able to print the hand all at once?

+Learning Point:
+- Added a conditional expression with another for loop to AddCards function that would minus 10 from the hand if the hand contained an ace and was greater than 21.
+An obstacle was to only change one ace at a time as needed and this portion of the code did this.
+- Moved code that was in main.go file to blackjack.go file under the EvaluateWinner function.
+It felt like this portion of code needed to be tested thoroughly so wrote a test and moved it to the blackjack.go file.